 Questions & Answers (FAQs)

-To view the registration fees, click the green "Register Online" button above.
-Select a registration type from the dropdown menu, then click the "Details" link when it appears
+To view the registration fees, select a registration type from the dropdown menu, then click the "Details" link when it appears.

 How do I book and pay for a flight from the United States, to and from Thailand?